-No later than Wednesday.
-August 31, 2022, 3:00 PM central standard time (CST) an original plus three (3) copies of the 2022 HOPWA NOFA Application must be submitted to: City of New Orleans - Office of Community Development, 1340 Poydras Street, 10th Floor, New Orleans, Louisiana 70112 AND an electronic copy in PDF format of the 2022 HOPWA NOFA Application is required to be emailed to: mcsanchez@nola.gov.
-Please use "2022 HOPWA NOFA APPLICATION - Your Agency's Name" as the subject line in the email submission.
+No later than Friday, October 25, 2019, 3:00 PM central standard time (CST) a completed Registry of Community Organization Application must be emailed to Donna Pearson at dmpearson@nola.gov AND an original plus three (3) copies of the 2019 HOPWA NOFA Application must be submitted to: City of New Orleans - Office of Community Development, 1340 Poydras Street, 10th Floor, New Orleans, Louisiana 70112 AND an electronic copy or USB flash drive in PDF format of the 2019 HOPWA NOFA Application is required to be emailed or the USB delivered with the application submission to: mcsanchez@nola.gov.
+Please use "2019 HOPWA NOFA APPLICATION - Your Agency's Name" as the subject line in the email submission.
 Applications will not be accepted in any other format.
 Applications submitted after this date and time will not be considered.
 Proposals must be complete at the time of submission.
 No addendum will be accepted after the deadline date for submission of proposals.
 Applicants who physically deliver the proposal must have their proposal and copies logged in and complete a sign-in sheet.
 Under no circumstance should an applicant leave a proposal at the Office of Community Development without completing the required log-in procedure.
 Applicants who mail proposals should do so by certified mail, return receipt requested, or through overnight mail services allowing enough time for the proposal to be received by the deadline date and time.

-Funding: The approximate anticipated funding to be available: \$3,500,000.00
+Funding: The approximate anticipated funding to be available: \$3,758,216.00